MicrosoftDocs/cpp-docs/docs/mfc/reference/add-an-idl-method-wizard.md

 - `id`

   Sets the numeric ID that identifies the method.
-For more information, see [id](/windows/win32/Midl/id) in the *MIDL Reference*.
+For more information, see [id](/windows/win32/Midl/id) in the [MIDL Reference](/windows/win32/midl/midl-language-reference.md).

 - `call_as`

   Specifies the name of the remote method to map to this local method.
-For more information, see [call_as](/windows/win32/Midl/call-as) in the *MIDL Reference*.
+For more information, see [call_as](/windows/win32/Midl/call-as) in the [MIDL Reference](/windows/win32/midl/midl-language-reference.md).

 - `helpcontext`

   Specifies a context ID that lets the user view information about this method in the Help file.
-For more information, see [helpcontext](/windows/win32/Midl/helpcontext) in the *MIDL Reference*.
+For more information, see [helpcontext](/windows/win32/Midl/helpcontext) in the [MIDL Reference](/windows/win32/midl/midl-language-reference.md).

 - `helpstring`

   Specifies a character string that is used to describe the element to which it applies.
-For more information, see [helpstring](/windows/win32/Midl/helpstring) in the *MIDL Reference*.
+For more information, see [helpstring](/windows/win32/Midl/helpstring) in the [MIDL Reference](/windows/win32/midl/midl-language-reference.md).

 - **Additional attributes**
     1. `hidden`

         The *hidden* attribute indicates that the item exists but shouldn't be displayed in a user-oriented browser.
-For more information, see [hidden](/windows/win32/Midl/hidden) in the *MIDL Reference*.
+For more information, see [hidden](/windows/win32/Midl/hidden) in the [MIDL Reference](/windows/win32/midl/midl-language-reference.md).

     1. `local`

         The *local* attribute specifies to the MIDL compiler that an interface or function isn't remote.
-For more information, see [local](/windows/win32/Midl/local) in the *MIDL Reference*.
+For more information, see [local](/windows/win32/Midl/local) in the [MIDL Reference](/windows/win32/midl/midl-language-reference.md).

     1. `restricted`

         The *restricted* attribute specifies that a library, or member of a module, interface, or dispinterface can't be called arbitrarily.
-For more information, see [restricted](/windows/win32/Midl/restricted) in the *MIDL Reference*.
+For more information, see [restricted](/windows/win32/Midl/restricted) in the [MIDL Reference](/windows/win32/midl/midl-language-reference.md).

     1. `source`

         The *source* attribute indicates that a member of a [coclass](/windows/win32/Midl/coclass), property, or method is a source of events.
 For a member of a coclass, this attribute means that the member is called rather than implemented.
-For more information, see [source](/windows/win32/Midl/source) in the *MIDL Reference*.
+For more information, see [source](/windows/win32/Midl/source) in the [MIDL Reference](/windows/win32/midl/midl-language-reference.md).